cleyversoncosta/online-store-wp-laravel-angular/README.md

-# Online Store (Laravel + Angular + Woocommerce)
+# Online Store (Laravel + Angular + WooCommerce)

-Este projeto serviu como experimento para uma loja virtual, em busca de melhor performance em relação ao tradicional Wordpress + Woocommerce.
+This project served as an experiment for an online store, aiming for better performance compared to the traditional WordPress + WooCommerce setup.

-Observou-se uma renderização mais otimizada (rápida) para o usuário, porém com o ônus de um pior SEO se comparado ao Woocommerce tradicional.
+The results showed faster and more optimized rendering for users, but with the trade-off of weaker SEO performance compared to traditional WooCommerce.

-## O que foi utilizado
+## What Was Used
-Abaixo descrevo brevemente as ferramentas e tecnologias utilizadas
+Below is a brief description of the tools and technologies implemented.

-### Laravel 7 - Framework Base + pacotes adicionais
+### Laravel 7 — Base Framework + Additional Packages
-1. correios-consulta - para consulta de CEP e preenchimento do formulário de checkout
+1. **correios-consulta** — used for ZIP code lookup and auto-filling the checkout form
-2. mautic/api-library - para criação de lista para email marketing
+2. **mautic/api-library** — used for creating mailing lists for email marketing
-3. pagarme/pagarme-php - integração com gateway de pagamento Pagar.me
+3. **pagarme/pagarme-php** — integration with the Pagar.me payment gateway
-4. pixelpeter/laravel5-woocommerce-api-client - wrapper do woocommerce para comunicação REST
+4. **pixelpeter/laravel5-woocommerce-api-client** — WooCommerce REST API wrapper
-5. jgrossi/corcel - wrapper para comunicação com o wordpress direto via Eloquent
+5. **jgrossi/corcel** — wrapper for direct WordPress communication via Eloquent

 ### Angular 9
-Na ocasião do desenvolvimento desta Loja Online, a última release disponível era o Angular 9.
-Nenhum pacote em especial foi adicionado.
+At the time of development, the latest release available was Angular 9.
+No special packages were added.

-### Woocommerce/Wordpress
+### WooCommerce / WordPress
-Foi utilizao a API do woocommerce e toda estrtutura de loja online que ele oferece.
-Tendo sido necessário focar apenas no font-end e na comunicação com o woocommerce.
+The WooCommerce API and its entire store infrastructure were used.
+The main focus was on building the front end and handling communication with WooCommerce.

-### Ordem de comunicação
+### Communication Flow

-**Request:** Usuário >> Angular (front-end) >> API Laravel (back-end) >> API Woocommerce (back-end)
+**Request:** User → Angular (Front-End) → Laravel API (Back-End) → WooCommerce API (Back-End)

-**Response:** Woocommerce >> Laravel >> Angular >> Usuário
+**Response:** WooCommerce → Laravel → Angular → User

-### Imagens Demonstração
+### Demonstration Images

 ![Loja Online](https://github.com/cleyversoncosta/online-store-wp-laravel-angular/blob/main/images/1.png)